 Online Abuse Reporting: http://www.myflfamilies.com/service-programs/abuse-hotline

-Authoritative: The authoritative parent practices boundaries, sets rules, has realistic expectations, and gives support to their children.
+Authoritative: The authoritative parent practices boundaries, set rules, has realistic expectations, and gives support to their children.
 Authoritative parents provide appropriate consequences and discipline to their children.
-However, unlike the authoritarian parenting style, these parents provide explanation and help their children understand WHY the consequences are necessary.
+However, unlike the authoritarian parenting style, these parents provide explanations and help their children understand WHY the consequences are necessary.
 They do this through open communication and mutual respect.